Patient rights and responsibilities

 Superior quality and service in patient care is the primary concern of the personnel and medical staff at Capital Region Medical Center.
 To help us meet this expectation of high quality and compassionate care, Capital Region Medical Center adheres to a list of responsibilities that describes our philosophy and upholds our tradition of concern for our patients.

-- Provide considerate and respectful care in a safe setting free from all forms of abuse or harassment.
-Patient/client services are provided to all (regardless of race, age, creed, color, sex, national origin, ethnicity, religion, sexual orientation, communicable disease or disability).
+- Provide considerate and respectful care in a safe setting free from all forms of abuse or harassment and assure that staff will follow current standards of practice for patient environmental safety, infection control and security.
+Patient/client services are provided to all (regardless of age, race, ethnicity, religion, culture, language, physical or mental disability, socioeconomic status, sex, sexual orientation, gender identity or expression).

-- Provide complete, understandable, current information regarding your diagnosis, treatment and prospects for recovery.
+- Provide complete, understandable, current information regarding your diagnosis, treatment and prospects for recovery that allows for effective communication.
 This will include interpretive services to those who speak languages other than English or who have speaking/hearing barriers.
-Your cultural needs should be considered and facilitated, as possible.
+Your cultural and spiritual needs should be considered and accommodated, as possible

 - Provide names and professional status of anyone directly responsible for your care and let you know their role in your care.
 You have the right to know the reasons for any proposed change in the professional staff responsible for your care.

 - Provide you with every consideration of privacy concerning your medical care.
-You have the right to personal privacy and your medical records will be kept confidential and will be released only to those agencies or persons having your permission, or as required or allowed by federal or state law.
+You have the right to personal privacy and your medical records will be kept confidential and will be released only to those agencies or persons having your permission, or as required or allowed by Federal or state law.
 Case discussion, consultation, examination and treatment are confidential and will be conducted discreetly.
 Those not directly involved in your care must have your permission to be present.
-You have the right to have a family member or representative of your choice and your physician notified of your admission to the medical center.
+You have the right to have a family member, surrogate decision maker or representative of your choice and your physician notified of your admission to the medical center

 - Provide for the appropriate assessment and effective management of your pain.

-- Allow you to formulate advance directives and have staff and practitioners comply with these directives.
-Additionally to provide the patient and family of the right of informed consent of donation of organs and tissues.
+- Allow you to designate a representative or a surrogate decision maker and formulate advance directives and have staff and practitioners comply with these directives.
+Additionally to provide the patient/family of the right of informed consent of donation of organs and tissues.
+Any provider who will not honor your Health Care Treatment Directive or decisions made by you or your agent is obligated to assist in arranging your transfer to a provider who will honor your Advance Directive

 - Allow you to refuse treatment to the extent permitted by law and to be informed of the medical consequence of your refusal.